Does Cycling Make Sciatica Worse? What Cyclists Need to Know

 🚴 Tips for Cycling with Sciatica

-Choose a wider, well-padded seat — possibly with a center cutout to relieve nerve pressure.
+• Upgrade Your Saddle: Use a wider, cushioned seat—ideally with a center cutout to reduce nerve compression.

 ⚠️ A Quick Disclaimer

-This post is for informational purposes only and not medical advice.
-Always consult your healthcare provider before beginning or modifying any exercise, especially if you have chronic pain or diagnosed conditions like sciatica.
+This post is for informational purposes only and does not substitute for medical advice.
+Always consult your healthcare provider before starting or adjusting any physical activity, especially if you have chronic pain or diagnosed conditions like sciatica.

 Comments